Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 # Install mBrainAligner

-## - Use provided compiled executable files
+## - Install compiled executable files

 If you only want to test or use `mBrainAligner`, the simplest way is to use the provided executable files.
 In this case, no installation is required, just download the `binary` folder and put it anywhere you like.